Grevillea mucronulata is a spreading to erect shrub which usually grows up to 2 m high.

 Most Grevillea species will regenerate from seed after fire but can produce copping shoots.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

-mucronulata – is the Latin diminutive of mucronulatus “with a small point” and relates to the small pointed apex of the leaf which is comprised of hardened tissue.
+mucronulata – Latin – diminutive of mucronulatus meaning “with a small point” and relates to the small pointed apex of the leaf which is comprised of hardened tissue.

 This species is not considered to be at risk of extinction in the wild.